2013–14 Seattle Redhawks women's basketball team

 The 2013–14 Seattle Redhawks women's basketball team represented Seattle University during the 2013–14 NCAA Division I women's basketball season.
-The Redhawks, led by fifth year head coach Joan Bonvicini, played their home games at the Connolly Center and were a members of the Western Athletic Conference.
+The Redhawks, led by fifth-year head coach Joan Bonvicini, played their home games at the Connolly Center and were members of the Western Athletic Conference.
 The Redhawks claimed the #3 seed in the WAC and advanced to their second consecutive WAC Championship game.
-The Redhawks would finish the season 16–16, 9–7 in the conference.
+The Redhawks finished the season 16–16, 9–7 in the conference.